Amnesty International logo design

-In 1963, Peter Benenson, founder of Amnesty International, wrote to a local member and artist to say that her design, a candle in barbed wire, had been chosen for Amnesty’s first ever Christmas card because of “its simplicity and the effectiveness of its symbolism”.
+In 1963, the Amnesty founder wrote to Diana to say that her design, a candle in barbed wire, had been chosen for Amnesty’s first ever Christmas card because of its simplicity and the effectiveness of its symbolism.

-The logo combines two recognisable images to convey complex notions: barbed wire communicates oppression, while a burning candle evokes hope.
-It was inspired by the Chinese proverb, “Better to light a candle than curse the darkness”.
+The logo combines two recognisable images inspired by the Chinese proverb, “Better to light a candle than curse the darkness.”

-The logo was redesigned in 2000 by Simon Endres, formerly of agency Kirshenbaum Bond, and now half of Pro-Am, Inc in New York.
-You can read an interview with ex-pat Kiwi, Simon, here on The Big Idea.
+The Amnesty logo was refined in 2000 by Simon Endres, formerly of Kirshenbaum Bond, and now half of Pro-Am, Inc in New York.

 - Artist found it better to light a candle